sonjaove/progg-and-DS-from-IITM/points.md

     - Enumerate $V = {0, 1, . . . , n − 1}$ such that for any $(i, j) ∈ E$, $i$ appears before $j$
     - A graph with directed cycles cannot be sorted topologically, but Every DAG can be topologically sorted
 - we compute longest path after topological sorting, and would it be unique, do we need uniqness?
+- BFS computes shortest path, in terms of number of edges, to every reachable vertex
+    - Each new shortest path we discover extends an earlier one
+- A tree on $n$ vertices has exactly $n − 1$ edges
+- Adding an edge to a tree must create a cycle.
+- In a tree, every pair of vertices is connected by a unique path.
+- Any two of the following facts about a graph $G$ implies the third
+    1. $G$ is connected
+    1. $G$ is acyclic
+    1. $G$ has $ n − 1$ edges
+- **Minimum seprator lemma**
+    - Let $V$ be partitioned into two non-empty sets $U$ and $W = V \setminus U$
+    - Let $e = (u,w)$ be the minimum cost edge with $u ∈ U, w ∈ W$
+    - Every MCST must include $e$
+- If edge weights repeat, MCST is not unique
 ---
 Here's a detailed comparison table listing the **time complexities** of various graph algorithms — **Dijkstra's**, **Floyd-Warshall**, **Bellman-Ford**, **Prim's**, **Kruskal's**, **BFS**, and **DFS** — with respect to:
 - **Naive implementation**